Security-Onion-Solutions/securityonion-docs/architecture.rst

 Management
 ~~~~~~~~~~

-The ``manager node`` runs its own local copy of Elasticsearch, which manages cross-cluster search configuration for the deployment.
-This includes configuration for heavy nodes and search nodes (where applicable), but not forward nodes (since they do not run Elasticsearch).
+The ``manager node`` runs its own local copy of :ref:`elasticsearch`, which manages cross-cluster search configuration for the deployment.
+This includes configuration for heavy nodes and search nodes (where applicable), but not forward nodes (since they do not run :ref:`elasticsearch`).
 An analyst connects to the manager node from a client workstation (typically a Security Onion virtual machine installation) to execute queries and retrieve data.

 The manager node runs the following components: